thyAshley/100-days-of-code/log.md

 **Today's Progress**:
 * Working with Stripe API
+* Deployed Website on Heroku, finish baseline project for making a tour booking application using nodejs
+* heroku sigterm and allowing cross origin resource sharing of APIs
+* webhooks

 ### Notes
+* May be a bug with parcel bundle, but stripe need to be on all pages.
+* Nodemon only for development
+* heroku dyno restart every 24h use a process.on('sigterm') to handle this from shutting down abrutly
+* have to set a trust proxy as heroku does not have req.secure
+* Web hooks require non-json body, apply this before express.json(). <code>Use express.raw({type: 'application/json'} instead</code>

+### Remarks
+* Finally done with my first huge course on nodejs, i have learnt a great deal in this 2 weeks on this course.
+The course is really well detailed but skip some parts like html and css which i would have to go back and review.
+From this, i found that i prefer to work with ejs as compared to pug as it is more similiar to HTML.
+At the end of this 100 day challenge, i would like to rebuilt this application again without following the tutorials to see how much i have learn.
+This application is also only partially completed as the creator left some of the parts as challenges for the us.

+# Day 16: June 6, 2019

 <code>
 This is a collection of middleware that i think is useful for every project.

+* nodemon - Must have application for development for auto restarting of servers
 * helmet - Inclusion of HTTP-headers for security purpose
 * bcryptjs - Salting and hashing of password
 * dotenv - allow the use of custom environmental variables